plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 Asynchronous command execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note that calls to commands do *not* wait, or block execution of the plan.
+Note that commands do *not* wait, or block execution of the plan.
 Rather, the command executes in the external system asynchronously with the plan.
 To examine the progress of the command, the plan should inspect its handle.

 A command may take arbitrarily long to complete in the external system.
 If the command returns a value, and this value is assigned to a variable